 Before getting into the steps to create a budget let’s first take a look at how you can stick to the budget.
 Because the most crucial part is being consistent with your budget, month-on-month.

 To attain any goal you must specify yours why.
-You may have it in your mind but it’s always encouraging to have it written out for a visual note.
+It’s always encouraging to have it written out for a visual note.

-For most grounds you need a budget to– get out of the rut of living paycheck to paycheck; when running up huge debts; save up for your dream car or home; put aside money for a big trip or retirement.
+For most grounds you need a budget to– get out of the rut of living paycheck to paycheck; when running up huge debts; save up for your dream car or home; save up for retirement or a grand trip.